-Tyler Mazone is a deaf and neurodivergent composer from New York State and is currently living in Michigan.
-He is working towards a Master's in Composition at Michigan State University and is a graduate of The Crane School of Music.
+Tyler Mazone is a deaf and neurodivergent bass clarinetist and composer from Michigan.
+He is working towards a Doctorate in Composition at Michigan State University and is a graduate of there and the Crane School of Music.
 Tyler writes mainly chamber, solo, and large ensemble music.
-His music has been played by ensembles such as The _____ Experiment, The US Air Force Band, The Reverón Trio, Imani Winds, various collegiate ensembles such as the Michigan State University Bands and Orchestras, Yale Concert Band, University of Illinois Bands, the Crane Wind Ensemble; and by individuals/organizations such as Andrew Hosler, Jennifer Oliverio, Diversify the Stand, Royal Irish Academy of Music, Christopher Keach.
+His music has been performed and commissioned by: professional ensembles such as The _____ Experiment, The US Air Force Band, The Reverón Trio, Imani Winds, various collegiate ensembles such as the Michigan State University Bands and Orchestras, Yale Concert Band, University of Illinois Bands, the Crane Wind Ensemble; and by individuals/organizations such as Andrew Hosler, Jennifer Oliverio, Diversify the Stand, Royal Irish Academy of Music, Christopher Keach.
 Tyler is also self-published through his website and Randall Standridge Music.
-His main goal with these musical endeavors is to advocate for accessibility and to reach a broader range of audiences and performers by improving upon the framework of inclusive practices in music.
-Tyler also enjoys performing solo and large ensemble music on the bass clarinet.
-Outside of music, Tyler enjoys various topics and activities such as science- astronomy in particular- video games, reading, hiking, and watching YouTube.
+His main goal with these musical endeavors is to advocate for accessibility and to reach a wider range of audiences and performers by improving upon the framework of inclusive practices in music.